wingos80/thesis_notes/Master_notes.md

 		4. ~~increase label size~~ DONE
 		5. ~~standardize scales~~ DONE
 	11. ~~change boxplot scales to start from 0~~  DONE
+4. Compile all my cited papers into one folder!!

+- report checklist:
+	- note how in ACD the critic estimates *a* value function (no conditioning on the current policy when formulating the acd value function), versus in RL where the value function is conditioned on the policy's probability distribution?
+	- maybe try to add more description to the multi-step and elig trace subsection in the backgrounds section.
+	- make comparison of policy function with PID controlls more explicitly, because PID controllers can be framed very well in the RL context (a PID controller picks the "optimal" control action to steer the system states to whatever desired trajectory... think LQR...)
+	- check the time steps used in the thesis
+	- discuss or present how the network jacobians are derived, write down their expressions.
+Do this in additional results.
-	12. add the research question labels, go through thesis and make sure questions are referred to using their labels
+	- add the research question labels, go through thesis and make sure questions are referred to using their labels

-- checklist before submitting:
+	- elaborate in introduction chapter
 	- spelling mistakes
 	- caption for table is before table
 	- caption for figure is after figure